 Default Risk Premium

 K-Mart is another example.
-Prior to the retailer's bankruptcy, distressed debt investors bought an enormous portion its debt.
+Prior to the retailer's bankruptcy, distressed debt investors bought an enormous portion of its debt.
 When the company was reorganized in bankruptcy court, the debt holders were given equity in the new company.
 Lampert then used his new controlling block of K-Mart stock with its improved balance sheet to start investing in other assets.

 Consider if interest rates rise to 9%.
-No investor is going to accept your bond, which is yielding only 7%, when they could easily go to the open market and buy a new bond that yields 9%.
+No investor is going to accept your bond, which is yielding only 7% when they could easily go to the open market and buy a new bond that yields 9%.
 So, they will only pay a lower price than your bond is worth – not the full $10,000—so that the yield is 9% (say, maybe $7,775.)
-This is why bonds with longer maturities are subject to much greater risk of capital gains or losses.
-Had interests rates fallen, the bondholder would have been able to sell his or her position for much more.
+This is why bonds with longer maturities are subject to a much greater risk of capital gains or losses.
+Had interest rates fallen, the bondholder would have been able to sell his or her position for much more.
 If rates fell to 5 percent, then he could have sold for $14,000.